 Yes.
 If you have already written and published technical content, you will enjoy the nuances of the eleven expert interviews and extract key insights from the main text.

-Some, but not as much as you might think.
+Not as much as you might think.
 I started writing technical content as a junior in college, less than two years after I started programming.
 Many of the code examples I used in articles were based on projects that I had worked on much earlier in my journey toward becoming a software engineer.

 If enough people express interest, I will figure out how to make one.